Overview

 When you click view button, a detailed exception will be displayed.

-• Process Definition - the process where the exception was thrown
+• Process Definition: The process where the exception was thrown.

-• Source - the source of the exception (see the possible type of sources below)
+• Source: The source of the exception (see the possible type of sources below).

-• Message - a hint type of message to help you understand what’s wrong with your process
+• Message: A hint type of message to help you understand what’s wrong with your process.

-• Token UUID - token unique identifier
+• Token UUID: The token unique identifier.

-• Details - stack trace (a stack trace is a list of the method calls that the process was in the middle of when an Exception was thrown)
+• Details: Stack trace (a stack trace is a list of the method calls that the process was in the middle of when an Exception was thrown).

-Possible sources:
+Possible sources

 Exceptions type